 Heat a pan, then saute garlic until fragrant.

 Add in carrot, red pepper, broccoli, and cauliflower.
-Saute for a few minutes or until they had softened slightly.
+Saute for a few minutes or until they have softened slightly.

 Stir in snow peas and mushrooms next.
 Cook for another few minutes, stirring constantly.

 Pour in stir-fry sauce and toss until everything is well combined.
-Remove from heat and give it a taste, adding more seasonings if needed.
+Remove from heat and taste it, adding more seasonings if needed.
 It is ready to be served!

 ✔Helpful tips